-This is Sadiq Khan's second budget as the Mayor of London.
-It is built around his vision of a London where nobody feels left behind and where everyone has the opportunities they need to fulfil their potential.
+This is Sadiq Khan's third budget as the Mayor of London.
+It is built around his vision of a London where nobody feels left behind and where everyone has the opportunity they need to fulfil their potential.
 It supports London's future growth and economic success, building on our City's thriving economy, extraordinary creativity, tolerance, diversity and openness to the world.

-Sadiq Khan will not tolerate any waste of public money, particularly against a background of ever tightening resources from the Government.
+Sadiq Khan will not tolerate any waste of public money, particularly against a background of tightening resources from the Government over the last decade.

 This year's budget has required some tough choices.
 It will improve the key services Londoners need.
-That means ensuring transport fares are more affordable and building more affordable homes.
-The budget also provides resources to support jobs and growth, tackle rough sleeping and make London a fairer and cleaner place to live.
-The Mayor will also provide extra resources from council tax and business rates for the Metropolitan Police and London Fire Brigade to keep Londoners safe.
-This will help offset the impact of continuing real terms cuts in government grant.
+That means ensuring transport fares are more affordable and building more homes.
+The budget provides resources to support jobs and growth, tackle rough sleeping and make London a fairer and cleaner place to live too.

+It also provides extra resources from council tax and business rates for the Metropolitan Police and London Fire Brigade to keep Londoners safe.
+This will help offset the ongoing impact of real terms cuts in government grant since 2010.